-Weʼve raised £150 to Complete Phase Two of our Appeal to Create a Sensory Garden at the Acorn Centre in Wokingham for Adults with Learning Disabilities
+Weʼve raised £150 to Complete Phase One of our Appeal to Create a Sensory Garden at the Acorn Centre in Wokingham for Adults with Learning Disabilities

 - Wokingham, Berkshire

 - Funded on Wednesday, 18th March 2020

 Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered nonprofit.

 The page owner is responsible for the distribution of funds raised.

 WIN is delighted to announce a second phase to our fundraising project for a Sensory Garden at the Acorn Centre in Woosehill, Wokingham.
 The garden is for use by Adults with Learning Disabilities and other groups who use the centre.
 Following on from discussions with Growing Places, who supply part of the day care service at the Acorn Centre in Woosehill, and Wokingham Borough Council (WBC), it was agreed that WIN would take on the challenge of refurbishing a tired and badly overgrown area of land at the Acorn Centre and make it into a working sensory garden.

 Sensory gardens are designed with surfaces, objects and plants that stimulate senses through touch, sight, sense, taste and hearing.
 These stimuli are widely documented as being beneficial in helping those with Learning Difficulties, as they enhance a safe place for people to explore their senses in a fun environment.

 The garden area WIN is transforming originally opened in 2015 and was a favourite of attendees of the Acorn Centre.
 After a long period of neglect, this area was going to need a lot of work to realise Growing Places' and WIN's dreams of what this garden could be.